 Project Based Learning

+Project Based Learning is designed to teach students the academic knowledge and skills they need to learn in an authentic context that also nurtures critical thinking, creativity, collaboration, and communication skills.
 Through inquiry and exploration, students collaboratively investigate a complex question, problem, or challenge, then create a public presentation or product to share their learning with others.
-Project-based learning brings a sense of creative energy to the classroom that inspires joyful learning.
+A project-based approach brings a sense of creative energy to the classroom that inspires joyful learning.